christian-bick/edugraph-classify-qwen3vl/README.md

 # EduGraph Qwen3-VL Classifier

-The EduGraph Qwen3-VL Classifier labels learning material using competence concepts from the [EduGraph](https://github.com/christian-bick/edugraph-ontology) ontology.
+This model labels learning material with competence concepts from the [EduGraph](https://github.com/christian-bick/edugraph-ontology) ontology.

 The classification is performed by a fine-tuned Qwen3-VL model, which is capable of